dibondar/PyPhotonicReagents/README.md

 # PyPhotonicReagents

-A standalone Pythonic suite for advanced laser experiments involving a broad class of equipment, such as laser pulse shapers, spectrometers, cameras, and moving stages.
+A standalone Pythonic suite (**written in Python 2**)for advanced laser experiments involving a broad class of equipment, such as laser pulse shapers, spectrometers, cameras, and moving stages.

 ## Overview
-Note: This is implemented in Python 2.

 PyPhotonicReagents provides a unified Python interface for controlling laboratory instruments commonly used in ultrafast laser experiments and photonics research.
 Developed by [Prof. Denys Bondar](https://sse.tulane.edu/denys-bondar-phd) at Tulane University, this library supports experimental work in quantum control and ultrafast nonlinear optics.

 ## Supported Equipment